 4. Best for an Honest Take: Kitchen Confidential: Adventures in the Culinary Underbelly, by Anthony Bourdain

 Escoffier Pastry Chef Instructor Cheryl Herbert calls this book “an unromantic look at the industry.”
-Indeed, famed celebrity chef and culinary television host Anthony Bourdain has written a raw, unfiltered account of his experience in the restaurant industry.
+Indeed, late famed celebrity chef and culinary television host Anthony Bourdain has written a raw, unfiltered account of his experience in the restaurant industry.

 Kitchen Confidential: Adventures in the Culinary Underbelly is an excellent read for aspiring chefs.
 It’s one of Bourdain’s most loved memoirs, and it’s sure to provide a hilarious, jaw-dropping experience for its readers.

 5. Best for the Creative Chef: Culinary Artistry, by Andrew Dornenburg & Karen Page

 Remember how we promised multiple recommended books from expert culinarians Andrew Dornenburg and Karen Page?
 This list includes another masterpiece from these two authors: Culinary Artistry.
 This book is a staple for the shelf of anyone who considers themselves (or aspires to be) inventive in the realm of culinary arts.

 Just ask Escoffier Chef Instructor Vickie Davenport.“This book is great for helping chefs understand the theory of flavor and taste and how to combine ingredients in a way that is seasonally appropriate, as well as complimentary in flavor.
 Many famous chefs share their recipes as well as the process of how they developed the recipe—from ingredients to a recipe, and from a recipe to full menu item.
 I consider (Culinary Artistry) to be an invaluable investment in your professional development!”* says Davenport.

 6. Best for the Dedicated Boulanger: Bread, by Jeffrey Hamelman